 Community Contribution | EMEA

-With the support from all levels of Nomura and through embedding activities throughout the business, Nomura have created a range of initiatives which are changing the lives of thousands of young people in neighbouring communities.
+With the support from all levels of Nomura and through embedding activities throughout the business, Nomura have created a range of initiatives which are changing the lives of thousands of young people in neighboring communities.
 Nomura provide financial contributions, resources and time to have a significant impact on those most in need of support.

 In FY2018/19, 611 employees put in 2,672 hours participating in 105 volunteering initiatives.